-For most of us when we decide to step out and start a business, we do so solo.
-The typical beginner Entrepreneur can end up wearing probably 27 hats, including CEO (Chief Executive Officer), CFO (Chief Financial Officer), Head of Marketing, etc. There’s a lot information to sort through, and not to mention plenty trial-and-error phases.
-Wouldn’t it be great to have someone in your corner that can make it a little less daunting?
+For most of us when we decide to step out and start a business (be it full or part-time), we do so solo.
+Therefore, we end up wearing about 27 hats, including CEO (Chief Executive Officer), CFO (Chief Financial Officer), Head of Marketing, etc. As I personally have learned there’s a lot information to sort through, and not to mention plenty trial-and-error phases.
+All that got me thinking…wouldn’t it be great to have someone in your corner that can make it a little less daunting?
 This is where I come in.

-I have combined my love for knowledge, technology and web design to help you get be the most productive when running your online business.
-I’m a Technical Virtual Assistant.
+I have combined my love for knowledge, technology and web design to help other creative entrepreneurs like myself – work smarter while running their online businesses.
+I’m an USA based Technical Virtual Assistant.
 My specialty is working with WordPress – customizing, and maintaining sites created using the platform.
 I fell in love with web design over a decade ago (17-yrs & counting) when I created my very first web page on AOL Hometown.

 Over the years I have created several personal sites and blogs, after teaching myself how to code HTML and CSS all by hand.
 I got my start with blogging the same way, doing it all by hand.
 When that became too much of a hassle, I moved on to blogging platforms such Greymatter, Blogger, and Movable Type.
 I even tried creating my own by learning PHP before switching to WordPress.
 Web designing wasn’t always apart of my life’s plan.
 However, my passion for coding would grow way beyond just being hobby.